gabapcia/nodemcu-cli/README.md

-# nodemcu-cli
+# NodeMCU-CLI
-CLI to assist in the development of embedded systems using nodemcu firmware.
+## A CLI to assist in the development of embedded systems using nodemcu firmware.
-Whith this CLI, you can easily upload lua code to your NodeMCU board and update it's firmware.
+With this CLI, you can easily upload lua code to your NodeMCU board and update it's firmware.

 ## Instalation